-I U specifically provided for or allowed in legislation 52 by either: a) phasing in public use of the building(s) (see Policy 3.11.4(a)); or b) removing the building(s) at the end of the phase-out period (see Policy 3.11.4(b)), unless retained by the Department for public use.
-As this is an either/or statement it is deemed highly impractical for phasing in public use of the building(s) in accordance with part 3.11.2.
+1 ç specifically provided for or allowed in legislation 52 by either: a) phasing in public use of the building(s) (see Policy 3.11.4(a)); or b) removing the building(s) at the end of the phase-out period (see Policy 3.11.4(b)), unless retained by the Department for public use.
 With regard to that part of policy 3.11.4 b) "the building(s) are to be removed 53 within 18 months of the death of the person named on the authorisation as at 26 June 2013.
 There was/is no authorisation for this building as at 26 June 2013 therefore, this part of the policy does not apply.
 The other part of this policy: "the building(s) are to be removed 53 or within 20 years of approval of this CMS, whichever occurs first;" This requirement to remove the buildings needs to be qualified by note 53 which states "Unless retained by the Department for public use/active management of historical and cultural heritage values.
 Even though policy 10(h) of the CGP states that "They should be removed at the end of the phase-out period, unless retained by the Department for public use.", it is considered that until the phase-out period of 31 August 2036 occurs, the Minister will not be in a position to decide if the buildings are to be retained by the Department for active management of historical and cultural heritage values or public use especially as (i) removal may not be considered appropriate considering the heritage nature of the building and its surrounds, or (ii) if, even though it has been deemed impractical, it may be considered at the time to retain the building for public use.
 These decisions should be made at the end of the phase-out period (i.e. up to 31 August 2036), by the Minister, to ensure that the Minister's constitutional role is not diminished in this respect.
 3.11.3 Should consult the Otago Conservation Board and the concession applicant when assessing a concession application for existing private accommodation and related facilities, including encampments, to determine whether a concession may be granted and, if so and where relevant, which of the two phase-out methods (Policy 3.11.2(a) or 3.11.2(b)) should be applied.
-Further Otago Conservation Board advice received on 22 October 2019 27 .
+Further Otago Conservation Board advice received on 22 October 2019 26 .
 For details of this advice refer to section 4.2.3(a) in this Report.
-3.11.4 Should specify the following concession conditions if private accommodation and related facilities, including encampments, are to be authorised in accordance with Policy 3.11.2: a) in the case of Policy 3.11.2(a), the building(s) are to be made available for use by the 3.11.4(a) to 3.11(b) See comments under policy 3.11.2 above.
-3.11.4(c) The cottage/pilot house is categorised as historic places category 2 and is administered
+3.11.4 Should specify the following concession conditions if private accommodation and related facilities, including encampments, are to be authorised in accordance with Policy 3.11.2: a) in the case of Policy 3.11.2(a), the building(s) are to be made available for use by the public-with specific conditions on how this requirement will be phased in over time stated in each individual concession, 3.11.4(a) to 3.11(b) See comments under policy 3.11.2 above.
+3.11.4(c) The cottage/pilot house is categorised as historic places category 2 and is administered under the Heritage New Zealand Pouhere Taonga Act 2014.

-27 Recorded as DOC-6157792
+26 Recorded as DOC-6157792